-Note from the School Counselor
+Note from your School Counselor

-School counselors in the Longview Independent School District are helping students understand that an education beyond high school is an investment in their future.
-The U.S. Secretary of Education put it this way, "There are no limits to what can be achieved when all Americans have the opportunity to learn, live independently, and pursue their "dreams".
+School counselors in the Longview Independent School District are joining to help students understand that an education beyond high school is an investment in their future.
+The U.S. Secretary of Education put it this way, "There are no limits to what can be achieved when all Americans have the opportunity to learn, live independently, and pursue their dreams."